radareorg/radare2-book/src/projects/challenges.md

 ## Challenges Managing Projects

 Managing metadata during binary analysis is a critical aspect of reverse engineering.
-Metadata includes function names, comments, analysis flags, decompilation results, and much more.
+Metadata includes function and variable names, comments, analysis flags, decompilation results, and much more.
 However, there are several inherent challenges that reverse engineering tools need to address to ensure efficient project management.
 Let's explore some of these challenges:

 ### Key Challenges